ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 \subsection{Training}

-To address our limited dataset size, we employ the nested cross-validation strategy outlined by \citeA{bernoux_2022_geomagforecast}.
-The dataset is divided into yearly folds, with each fold serving as a test set while the remaining folds are used for training and validation.
-For each test year, the remaining years are further split into three equal subsets.
-Two-thirds are used for training, while the remaining third functions as a validation set.
-To ensure a fair evaluation, we repeat this process three times, cycling through which subset is designated as validation data.
-The final prediction for the test set is obtained by averaging the predictions of the three resulting models, thereby reducing variance and enhancing stability.
+To address the limited data set size, we employ a nested cross-validation strategy adapted from \citeA{bernoux_2022_geomagforecast}, consisting of two loops.
+In the outer loop, the data set is divided into yearly folds.
+In each iteration, 1 year is held out as the independent test set, while the remaining years are reserved for training and validation.
+Importantly, the test year is never used during model development.

+In the inner loop, the remaining years are split into three equal subsets.
+Two subsets are used for training and the third for validation, and this process is repeated three times, so that each subset serves once as the validation data.
+Each validation fold contains at least eight years of data and each training fold at least 16 years, providing coverage of both active and quiet solar cycle phases.
+For each outer loop iteration, the final prediction for the held-out test year is obtained by averaging the outputs of the three models trained in the inner loop, thereby reducing variance and enhancing stability.

-This two-loop evaluation approach ensures unbiased evaluation, mitigating the limitations of simpler cross-validation techniques.
-Although it requires training multiple models, this method enhances the robustness of our results and enables performance assessment across different solar cycle phases.
-To prevent data leakage between the training, validation, and test sets, we exclude frames near boundaries.
+This two-loop evaluation approach prevents data leakage, as test years remain completely unseen during training and validation, and frames near boundaries are excluded.
+Although it requires training multiple models, the method yields robust performance estimates and enables a fair assessment of model skill across different phases of the solar cycle.

 During training, we minimize the Dice Loss \cite{jadon_2020}, with a smoothing factor of one, using the Adam optimizer \cite{kingma2014_adam}.
 The model is trained for a maximum of $100$ epochs with an initial learning rate of $10^{-3}$, which is reduced by a factor of $0.1$ if the validation loss does not improve for $3$ epochs.
-Early stopping halts training after $10$ epochs of no improvement.
+Early stopping halts training if no improvement is observed over $10$ consecutive epochs.
 To account for the class imbalance, we adopt a weighted sampling approach.
 The probability of drawing a sample with a positive label at the last timestep is 10 times higher than for a negative sample.
 We use a batch size of $128$, and training samples are shuffled after each epoch.
 These hyperparameters have been fine-tuned through extensive optimization.

-On an NVIDIA GeForce RTX 4090, 24GB GPU, one epoch takes less than $4$ minutes and the model typically converges in less than 10 epochs.
+On an NVIDIA GeForce RTX 4090, 24GB GPU, one epoch takes less than $4$ min and the model typically converges in less than 10 epochs.